-The Company's defined benefit pension schemes are closed to new members.
-The Pension schemes valuations are subject to inherent risks from factors beyond the management's direct control such as the investment returns, inflation rates, mortality rates, regulatory changes, legal changes and underlying custodianship risk relating to investments.
+The Company's defined benefit pension plan is closed to new members.
+The pension plan valuations are subject to inherent risks from factors beyond the management's direct control such as the investment returns, inflation rates, mortality rates, regulatory changes, legal changes and underlying custodianship risk relating to investments.
 There are controls in place monitored by the Company and the Trustee to mitigate these as much as possible.